-In the practicals, students need to implement small projects related to the topics discussed in the lectures.
-The practicals are done in groups of 2 students, each group needs to do 3 tasks.
+In the practicals, you implement small projects related to the topics discussed in the lectures.
+The practicals consist of 3 assignments

 Teams and Team Registration

-After you have found your group member, you need to register your group at https://stics.iaik.tugraz.at.
+infosec-groupsearch to find team members.
+You then register your team at https://stics.iaik.tugraz.at.
 You can find a detailed tutorial at Guide to STicS.
-The deadline for registration is on Friday 11.10., 23:59.
-Your group will be assigned a teaching assistent sometime after the registration deadline.
+Your team will be assigned a teaching assistent sometime after the registration deadline.